kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 ## Application Code

+The following code snippets are excerpts.
+The whole source code is availlable [here](./src).

 ### Setup WIFI

 The first step is to provide the Wifi credentials so that the device is able to connect to your local network.
 In `app_main()` update the following code with the credentials for your WIFI access point: